by Jenny Lelwica Buttaccio

 “It was all very scary,” says Dorothy Leland, recalling the months leading up to her daughter Rachel’s diagnosis of Lyme disease.
 “We saw our child disintegrating before our eyes.
 We wondered: Was she going to die?
 Was she going to always be in this state?”

 It was March 2005 when 13-year-old Rachel first developed severe, migrating pain throughout her body.
-It started with pain related to a sprained wrist during a soccer game, an injury which Leland expected to subside quickly.
+It started with pain related to a sprained wrist during a soccer game, an injury that Leland expected to subside quickly.
 But Rachel’s recovery didn’t go as planned, and by the following week, the pain had shifted to her knees and one ankle, significantly impeding her ability to bear weight or walk.
 She needed a wheelchair to navigate her junior high school campus.

 An x-ray didn’t reveal any clues as to what was causing such debilitating pain.
 After a trip to a rheumatologist and an extensive workup, Rachel was given a preliminary diagnosis of juvenile rheumatoid arthritis (JRA) and a prescription for prednisone, a steroid.
 However, her health dramatically worsened shortly after starting the medication, and Leland thought it best to discontinue it and promptly notified the doctor’s office.